ColinTr/ClassificationForRegression/README.md

 # ClassificationForRegression
-Combinaison de méthodes ensemblistes pour la régression
+Combinaison of ensemblist methods for regression